Understanding Breed Impact on Puppy Socialisation

 - Planet Pup

-- Nov 21
+- Nov 21, 2025

-- 3 min read
+- 4 min read

+Puppy socialisation is not just about meeting other dogs.
+It's about building a foundation for a well-behaved companion.
 Each dog breed was developed for specific tasks, which greatly influence their behavior, temperament, and socialisation requirements.
 For instance, breeds like Golden Retrievers were bred for companionship and retrieving game, making them generally friendly and eager to please.
 In contrast, breeds like German Shepherds were developed for guarding and herding, which can lead to more protective and cautious behavior around strangers.

 The Impact of Breed on Puppy Socialisation